 The City takes actions to foster new affordable rental and homeownership housing opportunities.
 DHCD issues an RFP annually for new rental and special needs housing.
-It supports housing counseling, a necessary step to receive closing cost assistance provided through private foundational funding to help residents purchase a home.
+It supports housing counseling, a necessary step in receiving closing cost assistance provided through private foundational funding to help residents to purchase a home.
 The City leverages private sector investment through density bonuses to create affordable housing in high-opportunity neighborhoods.

 To foster affordable housing opportunities for people with disabilities the City supports the Adaptive Modifications Program, which makes existing homes more accessible for its occupants.
+In addition to annual funding from the Housing Trust Fund, resources from the \$60 million bond program outlined previously will address the backlog in the Adaptive Modifications Program.
 DHCD's project selection criteria also includes requirements for accessible and visitable units.